Explore answers to some Frequently Asked Questions (FAQs) about marking Holocaust Memorial Day by clicking on the questions below.

 What is antisemitism?

-I’d like to refer to the experience of the victims of other atrocities, such as Armenia and the Holodomor, in my activity – can I do this?
+I’d like to refer to the experience of the victims of other atrocities in my activity – can I do this?

-Commemorating the Holocaust, Nazi persecution and subsequent genocides should form the centre of your HMD activity, but HMD also provides an opportunity to think about the atrocities of history in the context of our lives today and a reminder of the importance of challenging hatred and discrimination.
-Please contact HMDT if you have any questions about this.
+Commemorating the Holocaust, Nazi persecution of other groups and more recent genocides should form the centre of your HMD activity, but HMD also provides an opportunity to think about other atrocities.
+These could include historical atrocities in the context of our lives today (e.g Armenia, the Holodomor), and / or current atrocities (such as persecution of Uighur Muslims or the Yazidi community).
+These are a reminder of the importance of challenging hatred and discrimination.
+Please contact us if you have any questions about this.

 Can my HMD activity make reference to the current refugee crisis?